-Prerequisite: PSYCH.
-1010 6.0 with a minimum grade of C
+Prerequisite or Co-requisite: PSYCH.
+1010 6.0 (with a minimum grade of C if Prerequisite)

 General Description: This course is designed to provide the student with the statistical skills necessary to analyse and understand the data from psychological research.
 Topics covered will include basic concepts of measurement, measures of central tendency, variability, and relationship.
 As well, selected inferential statistics will be covered (e.g. tests on correlations and mean differences).
 You should have a reasonably good working knowledge of high school algebra, but there will be NO calculus or matrix algebra in this course.